Multisensory Reading Clinic

 Greater Montreal, Quebec, Canada

-The Greater Montreal area's only direct, expilcit, multisensory, structured, systematic, cumulative, diagnostic, prescriptive, intensive, and cognitive, but flexible phonics and research-based instruction literacy clinic with 100% SUCCESS literacy intervention, remediation, and prevention
+The Greater Montreal's only direct, explicit, multisensory, structured, systematic, cumulative, diagnostic, prescriptive, intensive, and cognitive, but flexible phonics and research-based instruction literacy clinic with over a decade of 100% SUCCESS in literacy intervention, remediation, and prevention

 Early Alphabetic Reading and Writing